phc5/appsyncmasterclass-backend/README.md

-# appsyncmasterclass-backend
+# twitter-backend

-Backend for AppSync masterclass backend
+Backend for twitter clone